shom-fr/woom/docs/start.rst

 This file helps you configure the workflow:

-* Your application spcifications: name, configuration and experiment.
+* Your application specifications: name, configuration and experiment.
 It is optional but highly recommended.
-* The way you want cycle over dates.
+* The way you want to cycle over dates.
 It is also optional.
 * The specifications of your ensemble when you want to iterate over members.
-* The additional configuration parameters that the will be used to declare environment variable and format task command lines with jinja substitutions when generating the job scripts.
+* The additional configuration parameters that will be used to declare environment variables and format task command lines with jinja substitutions when generating the job scripts.
 * The workflow graph through stages that defines in which order to execute the tasks as defined in :file:`tasks.cfg`.
-* Groups of tasks that must be ran sequentially in the workflow.
+* Groups of tasks that must be run sequentially in the workflow.

 See the :mod:`configobj` :ref:`specifications <cfgspecs.workflow>` for this configuration.